PCG06/pokeyaeeh/README.md

 - Custom abilities and moves.
 - Many abilities and moves have been reworked.
 - Pokémon getting new moves and abilities.
 - No IVs!
-Every Pokémon has max IVS.
+Every Pokémon has max IVS, no need to grind for hours to find a perfect Pokémon!
 - DexNav for finding Hidden Ability Pokémon and shiny hunting!
-- Ability Capsule to change between Abilities.
-- Ability Patch to change Ability to Hidden Ability.
 - Nature Mints to change Natures.
-- Hidden Crystals to change Hidden Power.
+- Hidden Crystals to change Hidden Power type.
 - Some edgy and cringy dialogue.
 - Expanded Bag pockets.
 - Bag sorting.